bareos/bareos/docs/manuals/en/new_main_reference/source/Appendix/BareosPrograms.rst

 -  Specify the :config:option:`sd/device/MaximumFileSize`\  for this test.
 This counter is in GB.

 -  Specify the number of file to be written.
-The amount of data should be greater than your memory (file_size :math:`*` nb_file).
+The amount of data should be greater than your memory (file_size * nb_file).

 -  This flag permits to skip tests with constant data.